 View the English versions of the law and rulebook governing UK citizens in Croatia here.

-Every UK citizen who had legal residence in Croatia on December 31, 2020 must reapply for residence.
+Every UK citizen who had legal residence in Croatia on December 31, 2020 must request a new residence permit.
 This also includes all of the Brits who were approved for residence for the first time during December.

 Croatia wants to reaffirm that you are actually living in Croatia for 6 months or more per year.
 As part of this process, you will need to prove that you are.